VENICE & THE VENICE LAGOON

-This is my Ultimate guide to the Venice Lagoon.
-If you are going, or thinking about going, here you will find heaps of helpful information, advice, tips and loads more valuable incite to help prepare you for your Venetian vacation.
+This is my ultimate guide to Venice and the Venice Lagoon.
+If you are going, or thinking about going, here you will find tonnes of helpful information, advice, tips and loads more valuable incite to help prepare you for your Venetian vacation.

 Venice is the capital of the Veneto Region and is located in the Northeast of Italy.
 The Venice Lagoon is what we refer to when we think of Venice, the unique formation of many islands close together.
 It is an archipelago in shallow, marshy water, spanning over an area of 550 square kilometres.